sideprotocol/atomic-swap-solidity/spec/README.md

 ** Properties **:

 - Anyone can bid for any open orders. if the order has specified desired recipient, then only he can bid for this old.
-- bid price should great than `minBidCap` and less than order price
+- bid price should great than `minBidAmount` and less than order price
   - makers can set price limit for bids for their order.
 For example: minimum price for token X: 100
 - bider should able to specified a duration for this offering.
 Maker can only accept the bid in that time window.
 - Don't support partial bid for now.